ICTMCG/News-Environment-Perception/dataset/Chinese/README.md

 ## Access

-You will be shared the dataset by email after an ["Application to Use the Datasets for XXXXXX"]() has been submitted.
+You will be shared the dataset by email after an ["Application to Use the Datasets for News Environment Perceived Fake News Detection"](https://forms.office.com/r/Tr6FMGQJt0) has been submitted.

 ## Description